Royal Palace of Portici: History

 Since the new royal palace was not large enough to house the whole court, it stimulated construction of other grand residences in the neighborhood, 122 of which are now known as the Vesuvian Villas.
 This also led to the expansion of the Palace of Capodimonte.
 Charles and his wife kept the Portici Palace as their summer residence and seven of their twelve children were born there.

-Upon King Charles' accession to the Spanish throne in 1759, he left his Neapolitan and Sicilian domains to his third son, Prince Ferdinand who would rule until his death in 1825.
+Upon King Charles' accession to the Spanish throne in 1759, he left his Neapolitan and Sicilian domains to his third son, Ferdinand who would rule until his death in 1825.
 During the reign of Ferdinand, the palace was overshadowed by the far grander Caserta Palace which became the official home of the court from 1759.
-Portici was the private home of Prince Felipe of Naples and Sicily, the eldest son of Charles III of Spain.
+Portici was the private home of Infante Felipe, Duke of Calabria, the eldest son of Charles III of Spain.
 Prince Felipe was mentally disabled and lived in the palace until his death there on 19 September 1777.

 In the spring of 1769, the palace hosted Joseph II, Holy Roman Emperor.
 In 1770, a fourteen-year-old Mozart stayed there.
 In 1799, King Ferdinand added an opera house to the palace.
-During the Napoleonic occupation, General Joachim Murat refurnished the palace with French furniture.
+During the Napoleonic occupation, King Joachim Murat refurnished the palace with French furniture.

 In 1804, the Queen Consort, Maria Isabella of Spain, gave birth here to her first child, Princess Luisa Carlotta.
 Luisa Carlota would marry her uncle, the Spanish Infante Francisco de Paula.
 On September 13, 1848, Queen Maria Isabella died at the palace aged 59.
-Today the palace accommodates the seat of the Faculty of Agriculture of the University of Naples Federico II.

-In 1834,Corografia dell'Italia describes the Palazzo Portici, as being built by King Charles:
+In 1834, Corografia dell'Italia describes the Palazzo Portici, as being built by King Charles: